 Many of our favorite weekend festival experiences take place in regions where the sun shines and summer reigns supreme.
 The Above and Beyond Weekender is of course no exception to this, being held at the Gorge Amphitheater in what amounts to the desert of Eastern Washington.
 This year, like many, we’re going to really understand what it is to experience a weekend of music in a desert climate.
 Forecasts for the weekend currently have temperatures topping out at 97 degrees beginning Friday, before “cooling down” to 86 and 88 degrees for Saturday and Sunday respectively.

 In the wake of these forecasts, there’s a good chance you’ve been seeing (or giving) warnings to start hydrating now as a safety measure for the coming weekend.
 This of course is a great idea, but there are a lot more ways to ensure you stay on your feet and out of the medical tent.
 In the spirit of this, we’re providing you with a guide chock full of things you can do to prepare, along with what you’ll need once you arrive at the Gorge.
 Anyone who’s been to the Gorge in past years can attest, dry desert heat requires a whole lot of preparation and careful planning.

 First and foremost, you absolutely need a hydration backpack.
 If you don’t have one now, there’s no need to sweat; in Seattle, Portland, and Spokane, you can drop by your local REI and pick one up in person.
 In terms of price-range, be prepared to drop anywhere from $80-150 on both the backpack and hydration pack (usually sold separately).

-It may seem expensive this close to an already-expensive festival weekend, but you can’t put a price on your own safety, especially when you’ll be on your feet dancing in 105 degree heat for up to 10-12 hours at a time.
-Keep in mind, all bags entering the Gorge can be at most 10”x 10”, with the hydration pack completely empty and subject to search at the gates.
-Below we’ve provided the addresses for both the closest Seattle and Portland REI locations for your convenience.
+The higher-end options may seem expensive, but you can’t put a price on your own safety, especially when you’ll be on your feet sometimes dancing in 105 degree heat for up to 10-12 hours at a time.